Aravind-Jalda/interview-prep/Ansible/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository helps in preparing for DevOps interviews with practical and simple explanations. ansible
+This repository helps in preparing for DevOps interviews with practical and simple explanations.

-## ⚙️ Ansible Section..
+## ⚙️ Ansible Section

 Files:
 - `ansible-qa.md`